OpenFAST/openfast/docs/source/user/aerodyn/input.rst

 The I/O SETTINGS section controls the creation of the results file.
-If ``OutFileRoot`` is specified, the results file will have the filename *OutFileRoot.#.out*, where the ‘\ *#*\ ’ character is an integer number corresponding to a test case line found in the COMBINED-CASE ANALYSIS section described below.
+If ``OutFileRoot`` is specified, the results file will have the filename *OutFileRoot.out*.
 If an empty string is provided for ``OutFileRoot``, then the driver file’s root name will be used instead.
 If ``TabDel`` is ``TRUE``, a TAB character is used between columns in the output file; if FALSE, fixed-width is used otherwise.